John Murray Scott: Later life

-Scott inherited the lease of Hertford House, Wallace's London townhouse, which he sold to the government as a home for the Wallace Collection, and was awarded a baronetcy for his services in connection with the establishment of the collection: it opened as a museum in 1900.
+Scott inherited the lease of Hertford House, Wallace's London townhouse, which he sold to the government as a home for the Wallace Collection, and was awarded a baronetcy, on 23 February 1899, for his services in connection with the establishment of the collection: it opened as a museum in 1900.
 The collection consisted of the works of art in Hertford House in 1897, when Lady Wallace left them to Scott.
 It included most of the collection of the 4th Marquess of Hertford.

 He also inherited: the Château de Bagatelle in Paris, with its 60-acre garden, which he sold to the City of Paris in 1904/5; Wallace's estates in Lisburn, Ulster; and the house at 2 rue Laffitte, Paris, with its valuable art collection ("A vast apartment ... a treasure-house which brought visitors from every part of Europe").
 He moved his London residence to 5 Connaught Place, London.

 Between 1903 and 1909 Scott built Nether Swell Manor in Gloucestershire as his country house, to the design of the architect Guy Dawber.
 He served as chairman of the trustees of the Wallace Collection and, from 1897, as a trustee of the National Gallery, London.